dell/ansible-powerscale/docs/modules/writable_snapshot.rst

   state (, str, active)
-    The name of the source snapshot.s
+    The name of the source snapshot.